FabioChiodini/blog.kiodo.it/exampleSite/content/post/DevopsBasics.md

 [https://github.com/dotnext/training](https://github.com/dotnext/training "DevOps GeekWeek")

 * Basic Terminology/Taxonomy
-* Agile, Cloud Native, DevOps and all the new terms ;)
+* Agile, Cloud-Native, DevOps and all the new terms ;)
 * Tools
 * Containers 101 with labs
 * Kubernetes 101 with labs